RimuTec/faker/README.md

 - Zip(string stateAbbreviation = "")
 - ZipCode(string stateAbbreviation = "")

-## Business
+## Business *
-This class is on par with Ruby Faker for default locale ("en").
+This class is on par with Ruby Faker for all 51 built-in and custom locales.
 - CreditCardExpiryDate()
 - CreditCardNumber()
 - CreditCardType()